mugak/Wethebest/Acceptance_Criteria.md

 ## GUI

-### GUI should have
+### As a GUI, I want to display the visual features of the game in the playing state.

-   	1) At the top of screen, a score board calculating the amount of points
+	AC1.
+At the top of screen, there is a score board displaying the amount of points.

-   	2) In the middle of screen should contain total 5 rows of 3 different aliens.
+	AC2.
+The middle of screen contains a total of 5 rows of 3 different types of aliens.
 The first type is in the first 		 row.
-The row 2 & 3 	have a different alien species and the next 2 rows (4 & 5) are different aliens.
-The aliens are able to move left, right and down.
+Rows 2 & 3 have a different alien species and the next 2 rows (4 & 5) are different aliens.

-   	3) Have 4 green shields toward the bottom of the screen, but not all the way to the bottom.
-These shields protect the spaceship.
+	AC3.
+There are 4 green barriers toward the bottom of the screen, but above the cannon.
+These barriers protect the 	       cannon.

-   	4) Have a space ship below the shields that is able to move left and right and able to fire shots straight towards the moving aliens.
+	AC4.
+Below the barriers, a cannon is able to move left and right and fire shots straight towards the moving aliens.

-   	5) Below the shapship, towards the bottom of the screen shows the number of lives (total 3) left and resembled by a picture of 3 space ships.
+	AC5.
+Below the cannon, towards the bottom of the screen the number of lives left are shown by a picture of 3 space 		ships.

 ## PlayerCannon